platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 npm run dev
 ```

-### Display all quotes
+### Display all Quotes

-Let's display all the movie quotes in **`src/pages/index.astro`**.
+Let us display all the movie quotes in **`src/pages/index.astro`**.

-First, we'll update the component script at the top and add in a query to
+First, we will update the component script at the top and add in a query to
 our GraphQL API for quotes:

 ```astro